-- 2.18 A premises licence may be reviewed by the Authority of its own volition or following the receipt of an application for a review from a responsible authority or interested party.
-Reviews cannot be delegated to an officer of the Authority the lowest level of delegation permitted is to a Licensing Subcommittee (Licensing Panel). - 2.19 The Act provides that Licensing Authorities may initiate a review in relation to a particular class of premises licence or in relation to particular premises.
-Officers of the Council or of a responsible Authority may be involved in the initial investigations of complaints leading to a review, or may try informal mediation or dispute resolution techniques prior to a full scale review being conducted. - 2.20 If at any time the Authority considers it necessary in their scheme of delegation they will establish a system that determines who initiates reviews, and that may include a "filter" system to prevent unwarranted reviews from being conducted. - 2.21 In relation to a class of premises, the Authority may review the use made of premises and, in particular, the arrangements that premises licence holders may have made to comply with licence conditions.
+- 3.18 A premises licence may be reviewed by the Authority of its own volition or following the receipt of an application for a review from a responsible authority or interested party.
+Reviews cannot be delegated to an officer of the Authority the lowest level of delegation permitted is to a Licensing Subcommittee (Licensing Panel). - 3.19 The Act provides that Licensing Authorities may initiate a review in relation to a particular class of premises licence or in relation to particular premises.
+Officers of the Council or of a responsible Authority may be involved in the initial investigations of complaints leading to a review, or may try informal mediation or dispute resolution techniques prior to a full scale review being conducted. - 3.20 If at any time the Authority considers it necessary in their scheme of delegation they will establish a system that determines who initiates reviews, and that may include a "filter" system to prevent unwarranted reviews from being conducted.

+- 3.21 In relation to a class of premises, the Authority may review the use made of premises and, in particular, the arrangements that premises licence holders may have made to comply with licence conditions.
 In relation to these general reviews, the Authority would most likely be acting as a result of specific concerns or complaints about particular types of premises, which would cause it to want, for example, to look at the default conditions that apply to that category of licence.
-In relation to particular premises, the Authority may review any matter connected to the use made of the premises if it has reason to suspect that licence conditions are not being observed, or for any other reason (such as a complaint from a third party) which gives it cause to believe that a review may be appropriate.

-2.22 Representations and review applications will be considered by the Authority in accordance with the relevant legislation, any guidance issued by the Commission, this Statement and Codes of Practice.
+In relation to particular premises, the Authority may review any matter connected to the use made of the premises if it has reason to suspect that licence conditions are not being observed, or for any other reason (such as a complaint from a third party) which gives it cause to believe that a review may be appropriate. - 3.22 Representations and review applications will be considered by the Authority in accordance with the relevant legislation, guidance issued by the Commission, this Statement of Principles, Codes of Practice, local area profile and the premises licence holders local risk assessments.

-3. LICENSING OBJECTIVES
+4. LICENSING OBJECTIVES